 Adding SubTasks to the Timeline Web Part:

-1. Click on SubTask1 that was created in the steps above.
+1. Click on SubTask1 which was created in the steps above.
 A tooltip will appear.

 2. Click ADD TO TIMELINE: